INTRODUCTION TO HYPERCONVERGENCE

 Pivot3’s unique and intuitive approach to software-defined storage and data management solutions does set it apart from its competitors, but that doesn’t necessarily place its solution ahead of the pack in terms of manageability or value for money.

-In terms of innovation, Nutanix seems to be coasting on their early successes rather than moving forward with more advanced infrastructure and custom-built solutions.
-That being said, Nutanix do now support its own Acropolis hypervisor, but the true success of its native solution remains to be seen.
+In terms of innovation, Nutanix seems to be coasting on its early successes rather than moving forward with more advanced infrastructure and custom-built solutions.
+That being said, Nutanix does now support its own Acropolis hypervisor, but the true success of its native solution remains to be seen.

-Furthermore, up until 2015 Nutanix was only able to provide a hypervisor and storage solutions where other vendors (SimpliVity, for example) provide additional elements as standard.
-However, following an OEM deal signed with CommVault in 2015, Nutanix is now able to bolster their offering with enterprise-level backup support which could certainly make their offer more appealing to prospective customers.
+Furthermore, up until 2015, Nutanix was only able to provide a hypervisor and storage solutions where other vendors (SimpliVity, for example) provide additional elements as standard.
+However, following an OEM deal signed with CommVault in 2015, Nutanix is now able to bolster its offering with enterprise-level backup support which could certainly make their offer more appealing to prospective customers.

-From the outset, SimpliVity would appear to have an edge over its competitors thanks to its bespoke solution with an advanced console consolidating compute, hypervisor, storage, backup and DR. SimpliVity’s focus on in-line data optimisation, compression and deduplication means its users can reduce storage costs and physical space requirements by only saving data elements once, regardless of how often they appear across a data set.
+From the outset, SimpliVity would appear to have an edge over its competitors, thanks to its bespoke solution with an advanced console consolidating compute, hypervisor, storage, backup and DR. SimpliVity’s focus on in-line data optimisation, compression and deduplication mean its users can reduce storage costs and physical space requirements by only saving data elements once, regardless of how often they appear across a data set.

 What is also worth bearing in mind here is that SimpliVity has built each individual element from scratch, so providing your IT engineers are well-versed in SimpliVity software; this may be worth the premium price tag.